microsoft/tilecode/language.md

 ![direction predicate](pics/dirExpressionEditor.JPG)

-From left to the right, the direction predicates are: left, up, right, down, resting, moving, any (white asterisk)..
-The direction predicate is reflected in the tile predicate in the When section, as the predicate takes part in the pattern matching, as described previously.
+As shown above, the direction predicates are: left, up, right, down, resting, moving, any (white asterisk).
+The direction predicate is reflected in the tile predicate in the When section.

 ### Commands